 Action potentials from nerve fibers of the central nervous system depolarize muscle down the length of the sarcolemma to the innermost fibers through a transverse tubule (T tubule) system.
 The action potential responds with a dihydropyridine receptor on the T tubule; this acts as a voltage sensor allowing for calcium to be released.
 Calcium subsequently activates ryanodine receptors in the sarcoplasmic reticulum to release even more calcium.
 Higher quantities of calcium can then bind to the protein troponin that is located on the actin filaments.
 The calcium-troponin complex displaces the protein tropomyosin from the active site of the actin filament and allows for myosin binding and muscle contraction.
 Adenosine triphosphate (ATP) is needed to detach myosin from the actin filaments and allow for muscle relaxation.

 In a similar fashion to skeletal muscle, cardiac muscle is triggered by calcium binding to troponin in the actin filaments of the cardiomyocyte.
 This binding then removes tropomyosin and allows for the binding of myosin to actin filaments and eventual contraction.
 The significant difference between cardiac and skeletal muscle is in the cardiomyocyte's automaticity.
 Specialized cardiac pacemaker cells located in the sinoatrial (SA) node are responsible for creating cardiac muscle contraction.
-These act to trigger action potentials that allow for sodium and potassium influx as well as calcium release from the sarcoplasmic reticulum.
+These act to trigger action potentials that allow for sodium and potassium influx and calcium release from the sarcoplasmic reticulum.
 The cardiac muscle can then contract as a single, coordinated unit.

-Smooth muscle contraction is not under voluntary control and is done so through the autonomic regulation of a calcium-calmodulin interaction.
+Smooth muscle contraction is not under voluntary control and is done through the autonomic regulation of a calcium-calmodulin interaction.
 Contraction begins through a change in action potential or activation of mechanical stretch receptors in the plasma membrane.
 Intracellular calcium is increased and combines with the protein calmodulin.
 It is this complex that activates the myosin light chain (MLC) kinase to phosphorylate and form cross-bridges between myosin and actin, leading to muscle contraction.
 Some smooth muscle maintains tone, which is caused by a constant phosphorylation level in the absence of external potentials.
 A decrease in intracellular calcium levels induces relaxation.

 Muscular dystrophy is a progressive genetic myopathy, which leads to degeneration of the normal anatomy and physiology of skeletal muscle cells.
 The complete or partial absence of the dystrophin protein is the pathologic mechanism of both Becker and Duchenne muscular dystrophy.
 Dystrophin is a protein that is associated with the filaments of skeletal muscle.
 Dystrophin provides structure and support to the sarcolemma of the monofilament.
 The lack of dystrophin protein leads to damage in the supporting sarcolemma, weakness, and eventual atrophy of healthy muscle fibers.
-Duchenne muscular dystrophy affects up to 1 in 3600 boys, which makes it the highest incidence among the types of muscular dystrophies.
+Duchenne muscular dystrophy affects up to 1 in 3600 boys, making it the highest incidence among the types of muscular dystrophies.
 Many with Duchenne have a low life expectancy because there is currently no treatment available.
 Management of these disorders is purely supportive.
 The most common cause of death in these individuals is cardiorespiratory failure.

 Smooth muscle cells line the entirety of the human vascular system.
 They exhibit plasticity in response to vascular injury.
 It is this plasticity that has implications in the disease process of atherosclerosis.
 Mature smooth muscle cells are involved in the contraction and tone of the vascular system.
 Cholesterol load demonstrably increases stress on endothelial cells, leading to vascular injury.
 This damage changes the vascular smooth muscle from the inactive contractile state to the pro-inflammatory response state.
 Smooth muscle cell proliferation and remodeling then result; this leads to the fibrous capsule formation seen in atherosclerosis.